coreyjadams/harvard_production/python/database/schema.md

 Available utilities (see class for more details):
  - declare file (if parents != None, updates consumption table)
-    - Implemented, untested
+    - Implemented, tested
  - delete a file
-    - Implemented, untested
+    - Implemented, tested
  - yield files for consumption (modifies consumption table)
+    - implemented, tested
  - finalize consumption of files
+    - implemented, teste

 ## ProjectReader.py
 This class offers a read-only view of datasets.
 It can list available datasets, dataset heirachy and show creation/update times.